Why Women Over 40 Experience Depression

 Aim for seven to eight hours of sleep each night

 This ensures that your body and your brain have enough time to rest and repair themselves.
 It also helps to balance hormones, reduce stress levels, reduce inflammation, increase energy, and decrease your risk of serious depression.
 This is not just from a physical, mechanical standpoint but also from an emotional space, you are able to relax the neurons that are always engaged in critical thinking and trying to categorize and run your world.
 When you sleep, you give your neurons a chance to hit pause and just relax.
-You can accompany good sleep with some meditation as well.

 Depression often involves sleep problems.
 So if you’re not sleeping enough, your mood is going to suffer.
 You need to find a way to sleep solidly at night.
 You can get on a better sleep schedule by adopting healthier sleep habits if you’re suffering from lack of sleep.